1. How long have you worked with Charity People and what was your career to date before here?

 6. What issues are forefront of your mind right now?

 Wellbeing of my temporary workers is always at the forefront of my mind, ensuring they have the right support, flexibility and working conditions to meet their needs.
-Some people require a degree of flexibility, and for their specific working routine to remain in the future.
-As we are moving into the new year, my concern is that some employers may be less reluctant to offer on going flexibility in relation to remote working.
-This can potentially reduce the candidate pool, with increased challenges to retain and attract candidates to fully office-based roles.
+Some people require a degree of flexibility, therefore transparency is key to manage expectations and ensuring the set up works for both candidates and client.